Yue Qian

 This section contains a brief summary of Dr. Yue Qian’s engagement with public sociology.
 For a fuller record, please see her personal website page.

 Dr. Yue Qian has a strong commitment to conveying academic research to a wider audience.
 The goal of her public engagement with research is to increase global awareness regarding issues of family, gender, and social justice among diverse audiences.
 As a gender scholar and feminist, Dr. Qian is particularly passionate about translating gender research into the empowerment of women and advocacy for gender equality around the world.
+As a recognition of her outstanding public engagement work, Dr. Qian received the 2023 Public Engagement Award from the UBC-V Public Humanities Hub.

-Dr. Qian actively shares social science research through many channels.
+Dr. Qian actively and creatively shares social science research through many channels.
 For example, she gave a TED-style public talk on changing marriage patterns in the global context.
 This talk has been viewed over three million times since its online release.
 You may read its transcript in Chinese or in English.

 Dr. Qian has been featured in numerous television, radio, and print interviews.
 Below is a select list of her media interviews.